niHonkage/DocsLearning/en/guides/agent/node/llm.md

 ### Scenarios

-LLM is the core node of Chatflow/Agent, utilizing the conversational/generative/classification/processing capabilities of large language models to handle a wide range of tasks based on given prompts and can be used in different stages of workflows.
+LLM is the core node of Agent, utilizing the conversational/generative/classification/processing capabilities of large language models to handle a wide range of tasks based on given prompts and can be used in different stages of workflows.

 * **Intent Recognition**: In customer service scenarios, identifying and classifying user inquiries to guide downstream processes.
 * **Text Generation**: In content creation scenarios, generating relevant text based on themes and keywords.